List of people who have run across Australia: Mark Allison

 Mark Allison is known as Run Geordie Run and as part of his charity money raising he completed the run across Australia in January 2014.

 James Brooman

 James Brooman ran from Cottesloe Beach, Perth, to Bondi Beach, Sydney.
 The journey was solo and unsupported, with James pushing a buggy the entire distance.
 Beginning on 11 March 2015 he completed the journey of 2562 mi in a time of 81 days, 5 hours 55 minutes.
 The route took him through Kalgoorlie, across the Nullarbor on Highway 1 and through the Blue Mountains via Cowra.
 Prior to this journey James was an inexperienced runner, completing 3 marathons since 1999, and began his running training for this challenge in December 2014.

+Dave Alley

+From Sunday, April 19, 2015, Dave Alley ran a full lap of Australia starting and finishing at Lismore Oval, completing the circumnavigation on October 11, 2015 in a total time of 175 days, 4 hours and 49 minutes, covering a total distance of 13,971km.
+Alley's route took him up the east coast to Townsville, across to Mount Isa and Three Ways, north to Darwin, south to Katherine, west to Broome, south to Perth, through the Goldfields and across the Nullarbor to Adelaide, east to Melbourne, north along the Hume Highway to Sydney, and then via the New England Highway back to Lismore.
+Alley undertook the run as part of his Race Around Australia ‘2’ challenge to raise funds and awareness for depression.

+Along the way, Alley broke the long-standing record for the fastest circumnavigation of Australia on foot, previously held by Pat Farmer, who had set a time of 174 days in 1999.

 Jason P. Lester

 The first American male to run across Australia.
 Jason P. Lester's Trans Australia Run started in Scarborough Beach, Western Australia and ended 135 days later in Bateman's Bay, New South Wales.
 Lester ran 118 days, 2,633 miles, of which 2,000 miles were self supported pulling his gear in a 50 lb cart.